Professor: “One thing is to write down an existing recipe, but how do you create one from scratch?”

 Shape and develop based on the feedback.”

-Chef Alex: “In my experience, most new recipes are developed by hard work, using all we have learned from our teachers and mentors about food and preparations.
+Alex: “In my experience, most new recipes are developed by hard work, using all we have learned from our teachers and mentors about food and preparations.
 By standing on the shoulders of those who came before us, we can use our knowledge to create, rework, adjust, develop, and tinker with the recipes we work with daily.
 After all, the kitchen is a place of transformation.
 Everything brought into the kitchen is changed in some way.
-It is just a matter of how and sometimes who is doing it.
+It is just a matter of how this is done and sometimes who is doing it.

 The more a person knows about combinations and how all the ingredients work and react in different situations, the easier it is.
 For people who work with recipes every day, it is unavoidable not to vary a recipe to fit, not only to their style but also to adjust according to the variability of ingredients and equipment.
-The world is an ever-changing place, and often, we must adapt our recipes to fit a new situation, diet, or a change in lifestyle or way of living.
+The world is an ever-changing place, and often we must adjust our recipes to fit a new situation, diet, or a change in lifestyle or way of living.

 Another thing is availability.
 Let me tell you about Chef Durand, Chef to General Napoleon.
 He found himself at the battlefield near Marengo in northern Italy in 1800.
 After the battle, Napoleon told Chef Durand to fix him supper.
 However, the supply wagon was left too far behind to reach.
 Durand sent men out to get whatever food they could find.
 But this was a battlefield, and two armies had already plundered everything from the local farms.
 They only found a saucepan, one chicken, six crayfish, four tomatoes, three eggs, a little oil, and a little garlic.
 Chef Durand also had some bread rations and Cognac from the General’s flask.